JessDF/job-mapper-angular/README.md

     - Navigate to `http://localhost:4200/`.
     - The app will automatically reload/compile if you change any of the source files.

-## Rendering Components using Angular CLI - Code scaffolding
+## Rendering Components using Angular CLI : Code scaffolding
+- A component controls a patch of screen called a view. https://angular.io/guide/architecture-components
 - In VS Code press: ctrl + `
 	- This will open a terminal
 - Generate a new component: `ng g c <new_component_name>`